-The Trust will meet the cost of an eye test for employees who are classed as a 'DSE user'.
-Further to this, if an employee requires a pair of corrective lenses for the sole purpose of using DSE equipment, the Trust may contribute to the cost of a single basic pair of corrective appliances.
+The Trust will meet up to £25 for the cost of an eye test for employees who are classed as a 'DSE user'.
+Further to this, if an employee requires a pair of corrective lenses for the sole purpose of using DSE equipment i.e the distance the screen is viewed, the Trust may contribute to the cost of a single basic pair of special glasses prescribed up to £75.